 Purpose

-The Thomas Memorial Library is pleased to provide public use computers, as well as free public internet access in order to ensure universal access to this vast and vital source of information and communication.
+The Thomas Memorial Library is pleased to provide public use computers, as well as a free public wireless network in order to ensure universal access to the internet.
 This policy exists in order to ensure the fair and reasonable use of library computers and internet resources.
 By accessing the internet using library network connections, or by accessing the internet inside library facilities using other public or private wireless networks, visitors agree to all terms and conditions expressed in this policy.

 The library assumes no responsibility and shall have no liability for any direct, indirect or consequential damages arising from providing computer and internet access to the public.